-Ridley Scott turns 80 this year (2017) and shows no signs of slowing down.
-The filmmaker, whose feature-length cinematic outings as a director have spanned across 5 decades, has been one of the more well-respected genre directors of the contemporary era having earned 3 Oscar nominations for Best Director and being at the centre of a further 1 movie that has been nominated for Best Picture, as well as being at the helm of some of cinema’s best-remembered and most beloved releases.
-Here are his top 10 movies….
+Ridley Scott is over 80 years old and shows no signs of slowing down.
+The filmmaker, whose feature-length cinematic outings as a director have spanned across 5 decades, has been one of the more well-respected genre directors of the contemporary era having earned 3 Oscar nominations for Best Director and being at the helm for some of cinema’s best-remembered and most beloved releases.

 10. Prometheus (2012)

 Welcoming Scott back to the Alien universe after 33 years was special to many fans of the famous series.
 The filmmaker had ignited the franchise with his horror-sci-fi original, thus increasing expectations of his long-awaited prequel.
 He managed to capture much of the tension and drama that he did in 1979, only with slightly less authenticity as Prometheus was developed and marketed to be just as much of another mainstream Alien feature film as a personal passion project for Scott, resulting in a movie that felt like it had to replicate the high points of the original rather than find such high points naturally as the story developed.
 Prometheus is a very good standalone science fiction movie that pleased audiences and critics alike but didn’t break waves like the majority of entries on this list.
 When all was said and done, this film was very good franchise reboot, but a franchise reboot nonetheless.